Understand the Basics

 Before you can effectively use Zarf, it is useful to have an understanding of the technology Zarf is built on and around.
 The sections below provide some helpful links to start building up this foundation as well as a glossary of the terms used in this project.

 - Learn Kubernetes Basics

-- Remote systems: Systems that are organized such that development & maintenance actions occur primarily in locations physically & logically separate from where operations occur.
+- Remote systems: Systems that are organized such that development and maintenance actions occur primarily in locations physically and logically separate from where operations occur.

 - Independent systems: Systems are organized such that continued operation is possible even when disconnected (temporarily or otherwise) from external systems dependencies.

 - Air-gapped systems: Systems are designed to operate while physically disconnected from "unsecured" networks like the internet.
-More on that here.
+For more information, see Air Gap Networking.